sotbike/TB4/README.md

-# TB4
-time series analysis data accompanied by code (outcome: severe complications after robotic vs. open partial nephrectomy)

-R code is included for the implementation of fixed and random effects models in the context of a meta-regression analysis (moderator: year of publication)
+R code for the configuration of a map chart depicting the percentage contribution from each country at the level of studies

 fisrtly place the data file on desktop